gnieboer/gettext-msvc/README.txt

 - None of the utilities (such as xgettext) will be built.

-- This has only been tested with Visual Studio Express 2013.
+- This has only been tested with Visual Studio Community 2015.

 - 32 bit and 64 bit builds are both supported.